 Fax machine manipulated drawings

 I sporadically ‘borrow’ and reinsert repurposed toilet rolls, which I have drawn onto back into the homes and businesses local to their production.
-These minor, and still functional, acts of reclamation and intervention afford my drawings the chance to be encountered by people who make not be typical gallery goers and who may not even realise they are an audience.
-The drawings typically depict people is spaces with the context stripped from them, men without horses, spectators without a spectacle.
+These minor, and still functional, acts of reclamation and intervention are a chance for drawings to be encountered by people who make not be typical gallery goers and who may not even realise they are an audience.
+They are left in church and pub toilets.
+The drawings typically depict people in spaces with the context stripped from them, men without horses, spectators without a spectacle.

-The process of making these drawings and the experience of reinserting them in such intimate spaces is an important feature of how I try to open up questions of ‘spacelessness’, place, periphery and even the very question of whether something is 'Art'.
+The process of making these drawings and the experience of reinserting them in such intimate space as a WC is an important feature of how I try to open up questions of ‘spacelessness’, place, periphery and even the very question of whether something is 'Art'.

 © Bryony Hussey 2018